What Does Guardianship of An Elderly Parent Mean?

 Becoming more aware of the effects of chronic disease is important for guardians as these diseases affect the ability of an elderly parent to remain at home.

 High contact, high touch is required by guardians to attend medical appointments and to learn about medical treatments.
 Managing medical care is the primary responsibility of a guardian.

 Caregiving Support is Valuable

 If you are a caregiver, you know that the daily responsibilities will increase.
-That caregiving responsibilities will become more time consuming and complicated.
+You know that caregiving responsibilities will become more time-consuming and complicated.

 Caregiving support offers solutions for common caregiving problems.
-Having access to an expert supports confidence in decision making and self-esteem.
-Caregiving support helps relieve the stress, anxiety, frustration, and overwhelm common in caregiving situations.
+Having access to an expert supports confidence in decision-making and self-esteem.
+Caregiving support helps relieve stress, anxiety, frustration, and overwhelm common in caregiving situations.

-This website offers support through the library, monthly newsletter, and support groups.
+This website offers support through the library, monthly newsletter, and an online caregiver community.
 Don’t wait.
 Take the next step to relieving the stress and uncertainty of caregiving.